 The Good News: Illinois has a statute that addresses “visitation” by certain non-parents.

-Remember that term not used anymore?
-“Visitation”- well, here it is in Section 602.9 of the IMDMA.
+In Illinois, the law no longer uses terms child custody and visitation.
+For “Visitation”- the new law is found in Section 602.9 of the IMDMA.
 However, it makes sense for it to be used in this section of the Act.
 This is the section that can be used to gain access to grandchildren by their grandparents.
 This Section can also be used to address visitation requests by a child’s sibling (including half and step), step-parent, or great-grandparent.

 The Bad News: Parents are presumed to be fit.
 Parents have the right to limit or restrict a family member’s access to their child.